 Here are the steps to register your business name online through the BNRS.

-- Proceed with your DTI business registration online once you’ve confirmed that your target business name is still available.
-Access the New Registration page of the BNRS site and read the Terms and Condition.
+- Access the New Registration page of the BNRS site.
+Go to bnrs.dti.gov.ph/registration and read the Terms and Conditions.
 When you’re done, click the I Agree button at the bottom of the page.

 - Fill out the online registration form.
 Fields marked with a red asterisk must not be left blank.
 Your tax identification number (TIN) must also be provided on the online form.